lazy-media/public/Authentik/Jellyfin/Readme.md

         ```
         - Click `Save` to add the repository
 - Click on the `Catalog` tab at the top of the page
     - You should now see `SSO Authentication` show up.
-If you do not, restart your Jellyfin Server.
+If you do not, restart your Jellyfin Server, and come back to this page.
     - Click on and Install the new `SSO Authentication`

 ## Configuring Jellyfin OpenID